kevinzg/visimerge/README.md

 The algorithm is inspired by mergesort.
 You can see a demonstration in [this jupyter notebook](../notebook/notebook/VisibilityRegionsMerge.ipynb).

 The algorithm was first described in this paper: [Cascading Divide-and-Conquer: A Technique for Designing Parallel Algorithms](https://epubs.siam.org/doi/abs/10.1137/0218035).

+A paper about this algorithm has been published here: [GPU Parallel Visibility Algorithm for a Set of Segments Using Merge Path](https://www.sciencedirect.com/science/article/pii/S1571066119300052).